0TheSpy/DX9_FPS_Limiter/README.md

 Interface of the injector is written on C++ GDI

-FPS restriction is carried out using a D3D9::Present hook
+FPS restriction is made using a D3D9::Present hook

 Change the FPS, button and mode (Hold/Toggle) at any time while target process is running